Sex workers' rights: North America

-United States: Carol Leigh coined the expression sex workers in 1978.
+In the United States: Carol Leigh coined the expression sex workers in 1978.

 Latin America and the Caribbean

-In the 1880s, the newspaper La Cebolla was founded in Havana, Cuba.
-It claimed to be edited by sex workers, although scholars have raised doubts about that claim.
-More importantly, it gave sex workers agency, individuality and personality, and thus challenged the stigmatisation of sex work.
-The Association of Autonomous Female Workers (AAFW), founded in Ecuador in 1982, is known as one of the oldest sex workers' organisations in South America, operated by healthcare workers, feminists and sex workers.
-In 1988 sex workers from the AAFW protested against the poor conditions in which they working in the sex industry.
+In 1888, a group of sex workers, Las Horizontales, published the newspaper La Cebolla.
+Founded in Havana, Cuba, it is the first known sex worker organization.
+While it claimed to be edited by sex workers, scholars have raised doubts about that claim.
+The Association of Autonomous Female Workers (AAFW), founded in Ecuador in 1982, is a sex workers' organisation in South America that was operated by healthcare workers, feminists, and sex workers.
+Uruguayan women in the sex trade were said to be the first to organize in 1986.
+This was then followed by two Brazilian sex workers by the names of Lourdes Barreto and Gabriela Leite holding the first national conference for sex work in 1987.
+In 1988, sex workers from the AAFW protested against the poor conditions in which they worked in the sex industry.